Mustaphayinka/kernel_and_filter_sizes/README.md

 1. Training and Validation Accuracy
 2. Training and Validation Loss

-These plots will be saved in the plots/ directory and displayed within the Jupyter Notebook.

 **📜License**
-This code is licensed under the MIT License.
+This code has MIT License.

 **🔗Links**

-GitHub Repository: View Full Code on GitHub

-Webpage Tutorial: Access the Full Tutorial
+Link to the webpage: https://22059454.netlify.app/

 **References**